Queen Elizabeth II’s Life in Photos: Her Reign Through the Years - NewsBreak

 Related

-Why Didn’t Meghan Markle and Kate Middleton Visit Queen Elizabeth II When She Died?

-Both Meghan Markle and Kate Middleton stayed behind Thursday (Sept.
-8) when their respective royal husbands — Prince Harry and Prince William — went to say their final goodbyes to their grandmother, Queen Elizabeth II.
-The U.K.'s longest-reigning monarch passed away at the age of 96 at Balmoral...

-King Charles Addresses Harry and Meghan as ‘They Continue to Build Their Lives Overseas’ in First Speech Following Queen Elizabeth II’s Death
+King Charles Addresses Harry and Meghan as ‘They Continue to Build Their Lives Overseas’ in First Speech Following Queen’s Death

-King Charles is now honoring his mother, Queen Elizabeth II, as well as addressing his son, Prince Harry and his wife Meghan Markle in his first speech as king.
-"Throughout her life, Her Majesty The Queen – my beloved Mother – was an inspiration and example to me and to all my family, and we owe her the most heartfelt debt any family can owe to their mother," he said.
+King Charles honored his late mother, Queen Elizabeth II, as well as addressed his son, Prince Harry, and daughter-in-law, Meghan Markle, in his first speech as king.
+"Throughout her life, Her Majesty The Queen — my beloved Mother — was an inspiration and example to me and to all my family, and we owe her the most heartfelt debt any family can owe to their mother," he said Friday (Sept.
+9), according to ITV News.

-Oprah Says Queen’s Death Could Be ‘Opportunity for Peacemaking’ Between Harry, Meghan and Royal Family

-In a new interview with Extra, Oprah Winfrey discussed the Royal Family and her headline-making conversation with Prince Harry and Meghan Markle.
-When reflecting on the recent death of Queen Elizabeth II, Oprah was asked about the future of the estranged relationship between the royals and Prince Harry and Meghan.

 Is Prince Charles the King of England Now?
 Here’s What Happens After the Queen’s Death